For one little island, Sentosa is jam-packed with fun stuff for families.

 There are plenty of pit-stop along Siloso Beach where you can rest your tired legs and fuel up for your next adventure.

-Some of our favourite spots include beachside Italian Trapizza, which is known for their wood-fired pizza; Coastes where you can expect classic breakfasts and pub-style classics for weekend brunch, and Ola Beach Club for some Hawaiian-inspired fare.
+Some of our favourite spots include Coastes where you can expect classic breakfasts and pub-style classics for weekend brunch beachside; Italian spot Trapizza, which is known for their wood-fired pizza, and Ola Beach Club for some Hawaiian-inspired fare.
 Check out our story about family-friendly restaurants on the island for more inspiration.

 Hang out with some feathered and furry friends over at Palawan Amphitheatre.
 Kids can feed the Lories and meet exotic birds, macaques and scaly lizards at the daily shows.
 Admission is free.